Michael Harris II Preview, Player Props: Braves vs. Giants

 Michael Harris II At The Plate

-- Among the qualifying hitters in MLB, he ranks 18th in batting average, 72nd in on-base percentage, and 62nd in slugging.
+- Among the qualifying batters in MLB play, he ranks 14th in batting average, 61st in on-base percentage, and 53rd in slugging.

-- In 8.7% of his games this year, he has hit a long ball, and 2.8% of his trips to the plate.
+- Looking at the 104 games he has played this season, he's hit a long ball in 10 of them (9.6%), and in 3% of his trips to the dish.

-- Harris II has picked up an RBI in 25.2% of his games this year, with two or more RBI in 8.7% of his games.
-He has also produced three or more runs in three contests.
+- In 27 games this season (26.0%), Harris II has picked up an RBI, and in 10 of those games (9.6%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.